dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A non-final variable is augmented with a final variable.
 We don't want to leave the original setter in a weird state.

+*   A non-`late` augmenting instance variable initializer contains `augment super` and the variable being augmented is `late`. *Initializers for `late` instance variables have access to `this` while non-`late` variables do not.
+    This means a `late` variable's initializer can't be called from a non-`late` variable's initializer.*

 ### Augmenting constructors

 Constructors are (as always) more complex.
 A constructor marked `augment`